Intertwined van-Hove Singularities as a Mechanism for Loop Current Order in Kagome Metals

-\emph{Discussion}--- We provide a mechanism to realize LCBO in kagome systems based on the coupling between multiple vHS with different symmetry representations.
-This mechanism is not only applicable to kagome metal AV$_3$Sb$_5$, but also applicable to other systems as long as the vHS satisfy the required symmetry conditions such that the effective Hamiltonian takes the form of Eq.\eqref{Heff}.
-In addition to the LCO phase corresponding to the imaginary part of LCBO, the real part of LCBO order parameter can induce lattice distortion with star of David or tri-hexagonal patterns.
-Experiments in AV$_3$Sb$_5$ have observed staggered patterns of lattice distortion among different kagome layers~\cite{Kang2022}.
+\emph{Discussion}--- We provide a mechanism to realize LCBO in kagome systems based on the coupling between multiple vHS with different mirror symmetries.
+The imaginary part of LCBO breaks time-reversal symmetry, whereas the real part of LCBO can induce lattice distortion with star of David or tri-hexagonal patterns.
+Experiments on AV$_3$Sb$_5$ have observed staggered patterns of lattice distortion among different kagome layers~\cite{Kang2022}.
 If the ground state is described by LCBO, we expect the loop current order to be staggered along the c axis as well.
 Our theory shows LCBO is more favorable when the energy difference $\delta\epsilon$ between vHS is small.
-Experiments and first-principle computations suggest pressure can lead to an increase of $\delta\epsilon$~\cite{Labollita2021,Tsirlin2023}, hence we expect LCBO to disappear under high pressure, which is consistent with the disappearance of CDW under high pressure observed in experiments~\cite{Chen2021,Yu2021cs,Li2022pres,Wenzel2023p}.
-The phase diagram of AV$_3$Sb$_5$ in Fig.\ref{fig_phaseallbz}(b) suggests LCBO emerges when the chemical potential is close to vH2.
+Experiments and first-principle computations suggest that pressure can lead to an increase of $\delta\epsilon$~\cite{Labollita2021,Tsirlin2023}, hence we expect LCBO to disappear under high pressure, which is consistent with the disappearance of CDW under high pressure observed in experiments~\cite{Chen2021,Yu2021cs,Li2022pres,Wenzel2023p}.
+The phase diagram of AV$_3$Sb$_5$ in Fig.\ref{fig_phaseallbz}(b) suggests that LCBO emerges when the chemical potential is close to vH2.
 Thus we predict that electron-doping the material is more likely to induce the LCBO phase.
+Given the general applicability of our theory to kagome systems having vHS with distinct mirror eigenvalues, we hope this work will inspire further exploration of kagome materials with mirror symmetries.

-\emph{Acknowledgement}--- This work is supported by the Natural Sciences and Engineering Research Council of Canada (NSERC) and the Center for Quantum Materials at the University of Toronto.
+\emph{Acknowledgements}--- This work is supported by the Natural Sciences and Engineering Research Council of Canada (NSERC) Discovery Grant No. 2022-04601 and the Center for Quantum Materials at the University of Toronto.
 H.Y.K acknowledges the support by the Canadian Institute for Advanced Research (CIFAR) and the Canada Research Chairs Program.
 Y.B.K. is supported by the Simons Fellowship from the Simons Foundation and the Guggenheim Fellowship from the John Simon Guggenheim Memorial Foundation.
 Computations were performed on the Niagara supercomputer at the SciNet HPC Consortium.
 SciNet is funded by: the Canada Foundation for Innovation under the auspices of Compute Canada; the Government of Ontario; Ontario Research Fund - Research Excellence; and the University of Toronto.

 \makeatletter {S\arabic{equation}} {S\arabic{figure}} [1]{[S#1]} [1]{S#1}

 \begin{widetext}